Conducting Research and Evaluation in Broken Arrow Public Schools

 - In the case of a graduate student, the proposed research must be for a dissertation, thesis or final master’s research paper.
 Requests by undergraduate students or requests by graduate students to gather data for a single course will not be considered.

-For more information or to submit a request, please email Melissa Addison, administrative assistant to the associate superintendent, at firstname.lastname@example.org or call 918-259-5700.
+For more information or to submit a request, please email Melissa Addison, administrative assistant to the assistant superintendents, at firstname.lastname@example.org or call 918-259-5700.